Trainees

 If nothing has been arranged, a Trainer may suggest a clinical session as each and every patient contact is a potential learning opportunity.

-The AKT and RCA/CSA exams are part of the GP ST programme, and Professional Leave will be granted for these days.
+The AKT and SCA/CSA exams are part of the GP ST programme, and Professional Leave will be granted for these days.
 Other examinations (such as the DCH, DFFP, DRCOG and others) are not considered part of training for the MRCGP, and study leave should be used to attend these.

 Don’t worry!
 Let your Education Supervisor know by email as soon as you can.